MariaDB Operator

 Create a port forward on your local machine to the OpenStack MariaDB server pod:

-(MacOS) Connect to the database from your Mac using the brew install mariadb
+(MacOS) Connect to the database from your Mac using the brew install mariadb client:

 # extract root password from the kubernetes secret, then connect